 I use Topaz Labs tools in my photography work.
 Many of them, like DeNoise AI and Sharpen AI are excellent tools.
 Video Enhance AI has a lot of growing up to do still, even after the release of version two.

 At a retail price of $299, Topaz Video Enhance AI is expensive for its limitations.
 If Topaz Labs were to drastically improve facial and text handling, as well as processing times and perhaps reduce finished file size, then the product would be worth that cost.
-At this time, I don’t even think it is worth the $150 sale price at the version two release.

 In the United States, and many other countries worldwide, it is technically not legal to rip copyrighted materials from their retail source (ie, DVD and Blu-ray), due to the digital millennium act.
 Even for making backup copies of the content that you lawfully purchased.